aczane/is_it_cake/content/about.md

 Then I moved to do a post-doc in epidemiology and clinical MRI, because NMR is also pretty much the same as MRI, except...on people.
 This is where I had to learn R, and I decided that I like this kind of puzzle (figuring out how to script answers to questions), too.
 And, voila.

 These days, my work leans heavily toward text analysis, machine learning techniques, and bibliometrics - particularly scientometrics; this includes fun, visual things like social network analysis and topic mapping.
+But also, [counts.](https://twitter.com/drob/status/959952851244953600)

 Outside of work, I like to climb and hang upside down (from silks, lyras, other aerial apparatus).
 I also bake, herd and am herded by our two dogs, and knit.